Process.h

-process.h is a C header file which contains function declarations and macros used in working with threads and processes.
+process.h is the C header file which contains function declarations and macros used in working with threads and processes.
 Most C compilers that target DOS, Windows 3.1x, Win32, OS/2, Novell NetWare or DOS extenders supply this header and the library functions in their C library.
 Neither the header file nor most of the functions are defined by either the ANSI/ISO C standard or by POSIX.

 History

 Microsoft's version of the file dates back to at least 1985, according to its copyright statement.
 An early reference to the file was in a post on the net.micro.pc usenet on Oct-26-1986.
 The compiler used was Microsoft C compiler version 3.0.

 The Lattice C compiler version 3.30 (Aug-24-1988) did not have such a header file, but offered similar functions.

 Borland provided the header in their Turbo C compiler version 2.01.

 The C Ware-Personal C compiler version 1.2c (June 1989) had only the ANSI headers.